Four of Pentacles

 Card Design Process

-The aim was to show a glum King Midas, looking extremely deflated at the moment he realizes his wish was actually a curse.
+The aim was to show a glum King Midas, looking extremely deflated at the moment he realizes his wish is a curse.

 Slight but significant changes were made to make Midas look as much of a figure of ridicule as he actually is in the story; the oversized crown, the look of surprise on the Queen’s face and the comedy frown of King Midas, as well as his body language that shows the transition from joy to acceptance and defeat.

-The aim was also to show a curious and disappointed Dionysus without detracting from King Midas.
-Making the God appear as his archetype animal (the leopard) did this perfectly.
+The secondary aim was to include a curious, disappointed Dionysus without detracting from Midas.
+Showing the god as his archetypal animal (the leopard) achieved this perfectly.
+As any cat owner knows, nothing shows deadpan disappointment better than a feline.

 Final Words